hadilq/mfft-bench/README.md

 within 1.66x of `cublasDgemm` at ~5x the accuracy, on a *fallback* kernel.
 With tensor-core int8 it would very likely win outright.

+Faithful rounding (keep only the product bits that can affect a correctly rounded binary result) cuts the GEMM count further: fp32 56→9, fp64 132→25. `fp64-faithful` then **beats** native dgemm by ~2.8x at 1e-10–1e-12 relative error against the bit-exact product.

-So the honest summary is: MFFT is the wrong algorithm for ML at every level of the stack, but the fixed-point embedding it motivated is a live option for exact fp64 on GPUs — which is a different and more useful claim than the one this repository set out to test.
+So the honest summary is: MFFT is the wrong algorithm for ML at every level of the stack, but the fixed-point embedding it motivated is a live option for exact and faithful fp64 on GPUs — which is a different and more useful claim than the one this repository set out to test.

 Where this shape of math *does* matter directly is **encrypted and verifiable inference**.
 FHE schemes (BFV, BGV, CKKS) compute in